-R is one of the best programming languages that are specifically designed for statistics and graphics.
+R is one of the best programming languages specifically designed for statistics and graphics.
 Programming in R is a fast and effective way to perform advanced data analyses and manipulations.
-In this course you will learn how to use R and utilize the many data analysis techniques, methods, and functions it has to offer to the professional data scientist.
+In this course, you will learn how to use R and utilize the many data analysis techniques, methods, and functions it has to offer to the professional data scientist.

 Create a free account and start learning data science today.create free account

 In this introductory part of the course, we will go for a walk in the R environment.
 First, we are going to install R and RStudio together.
 Then, we’ll dive straight into RStudio and learn about its interface, and how to make use of the main windows and tabs there.
 We will also talk about setting your working directory and getting additional help.

 In this section, you will learn about objects and coercion rules in R, functions in R, and how to use R’s console.
 Not only that, but by the end of the section, you will have built your first function; it will be able to draw cards from a deck, so you can play your favorite board game even if you don’t have the physical cards in front of you.

 Now that we have covered the basics, in this section, we are about to drill deeper into R’s most widely used object type – the vector.
 You will learn how to create vectors and how to perform vector arithmetic operations.
 You will also see how to index and access elements from a vector, and how vectors recycle.
 Then, you will see how to change the dimensions of a vector and create a two-dimensional object from it.
 That will be our nice little segue into matrices.

 In this section, you will learn how to create and rename matrices, and how to index and slice matrices.
 All of this will lay a super solid foundation for the big star of data analysis: the data frame.
 Not only that, but we will also talk about factors, which are related to the statistics part of the course.
 Finally, we will cover lists: R’s way of storing hierarchical data.